 And considering that Copenhagen (the capital of Denmark, not the rich, refreshing chewing tobacco) has never really been at the top of our travel list – clearly because we simply didn’t know enough about it – the sheer number of interesting spots and great walks was a little astounding.
 Plus, even though Copenhagen is a notoriously expensive place and finding the best places to stay in Copenhagen can be a challenge, we were able to do most of these things for free, or at least fairly cheaply, in a very short period of time.

 Plus, another friend from our last Camino, Liz, also lives there (Danish, born and bred).
 Casper and Aisling, from our first Camino, also live in Denmark, but several hours from the capital and, unfortunately, we weren’t able to coordinate a visit this time around (they’ve been added to the list of things and people to “check out next trip”).

 As for the AikDrews, we now boast the proud distinction of being their first non-family guests abroad, which is a great honour, obviously, but also meant we were able to leech onto their parents’ leftover transit cards.
 Score.
 Plus, Jeff met us at the airport (just arrived from Barcelona) with a bag full of Carlsberg to drink on the train back to his place, something that almost never happens.
 Although I bet Raju in Nepal would come through with something similar if we asked nice.

 Anyway, we spent a highly enjoyable 3 nights swaddled in the comfort of AikDrew hospitality, once again thankful to have friends around the world willing to put us up and put up with us.
-However, since they can be notoriously picky about who they displace their youngest son for, you may want to check out one of the many nice places available on Booking, or if you aren’t using it yet, you can get a $C25 credit to set up an account.
-You can also get a $C45 credit to sign up with AirBnB.
+However, since they can be notoriously picky about who they displace their youngest son for, you may want to check out one of the many nice places available in Copenhagen on Booking.